 Variegated leaf of Solomon’s Seal

 In a shade border, plants with variegated foliage act as beacons, lighting up shadowy spaces and helping to create a feeling of expanse.
 Choose plants with cream, white or lime margins (or spots) and plant them at intervals among drifts of solid green foliage to create a ‘dappled’ look.
 The effect is a lot like the reflection of moonlight on water.

 Broad leafed sedge, Carex siderosticha ‘Variegata’

-In painting, artists use dark tones to create the illusion of depth and make lighter colors ‘pop’.
-The same goes for the shade garden.
-Dark foliage tends to recede, leading the eye deeper into the garden.
-It also creates a nice backdrop for lighter-toned plants.
-If you edge the inner curves of your border with small, dark-leaved plants, it will make them look deeper.
+In painting, artists use dark tones to create the illusion of depth and to make lighter colors ‘pop’.
+Shade gardens use the same devices.
+Dark leaves tend to recede when you look at them, leading the eye deeper into the garden.
+And dark foliage creates a nice backdrop for lighter-toned plants.

 Japanese yew, Taxus cuspidata

 ‘Illustris’, Elephant’s Ear, Colocasia esculenta

 Blue injects the perfect note of calm into a shade garden.
 The cool tone provides a tranquil contrast to dark or variegated foliage.
 It’s not an easy color to find, however, as most blues tend towards purple, which produces an altogether different effect.